Image by: Albert Kok / Wikimedia Commons. C.C.:Noncommercial-ShareAlike

 Besides for being spiritual beings, shark skin and teeth had many uses.
 Specifically, Tiger shark teeth were often crafted onto wood and used as knives and other cutting instruments.
 They were even attached to war clubs, and other weapons.
 These artifacts can be seen in the Bishop Museum in Oahu.
 This image shows a replica weapon.

-P. contortus aka G. contortus, although similar looking to the tiger sharks,
+P. contortus, although similar looking to the tiger sharks,

-it is probably not related to the Galeocerdo genus.
+it is not related to the Galeocerdo genus.
+Because of their many morphological differences, Ward & Bonavia moved

 Although the teeth have a similar shape, the design is different.
 Galeocerdo teeth have serrations enabling a cutting design.
 P. contortus teeth have slender, twisted crowns with very fine serrations.
 This shape is better suited for grasping, not cutting.
 As a result, P. contortus would have probably had a diet of a diet of small bony fish and rays.